W-Floyd/solus-deepin/README.md

 * `deepin-movie` has 'volume down' when it should have 'Volume down', in keyboard shortcuts.

 ### Updates

+*2018-04-26.1* - Okay, almost all on upstream git now (just wallpapers left iirc), but things are iffy.
+I believe that having rebuilt packages, they rely on Solus updates that are not yet safe to apply (specifically, `lightdm` is borked as far as I can tell).
+So, installing `gdm` was enough as a stopgap measure for my Deepin machine to keep it limping along, but it also uninstalled some stuff...

+But, of course, `cr.deepin.io` would go down as I try to do rebuilds, wouldn't it...

+***

 *2018-04-24.1* - Doing the final spree of moving over to upstream git, worked out what's wrong with `deepin-image-viewer` (`freeimage` needed to rebuild, upstream had changed between the two).